prasadvinnakota/buyout/README.md

 # buyout
 This is the e-commerce desktop application built with react, redux, node, express, mongoDB.
+There are several features developed in this roject like search, cart, CRUD operations.